-\paragraph{Camera conditioning in transformers.} The dominant approach for conditioning multiview transformers on cameras is currently raymaps~\cite{zhang2024cameras,gao2024cat3d,jin2024lvsm,weber2025fillerbuster}---per-pixel 6D embeddings that contain either ray origins and directions~\cite{mildenhall2021nerf,gao2024cat3d} or Plücker coordinates~\cite{plucker1865xvii,zhang2024cameras}.
+\textbf{Camera conditioning in transformers.} The dominant approach for conditioning multiview transformers on cameras is currently raymaps~\cite{zhang2024cameras,gao2024cat3d,jin2024lvsm,weber2025fillerbuster}: per-pixel 6D embeddings that contain either ray origins and directions~\cite{mildenhall2021nerf,gao2024cat3d} or Plücker coordinates~\cite{plucker1865xvii,zhang2024cameras}.
 Concatenating these parameters to pixels enables conditioning on both camera intrinsics and extrinsics at the token level.
 Raymaps, however, require defining a frame of reference~\cite{mildenhall2019local,gao2024cat3d,guizilini2025zero}, which is problematic because the choice of world coordinate system is arbitrary and can hinder generalization.
-While this problem can be partially addressed by normalizing camera poses~\cite{kulhanek2022viewformer,guizilini2025zero,jin2024lvsm}, prior works have shown that a more fundamental fix is possible through relative encoding~\cite{safin2023repast,miyato2023gta,kong2024eschernet}.
-Notably, attention-level encodings that capture relative SE(3) poses don't require defining a consistent global frame, are compatible with fused attention kerenels~\cite{dao2023flashattention}, and have been shown to improve novel view synthesis performance~\cite{miyato2023gta,kong2024eschernet}.
+While this problem can be partially addressed by normalizing poses~\cite{kulhanek2022viewformer,guizilini2025zero,jin2024lvsm}, prior works have shown that a more fundamental fix is possible through relative parameters~\cite{safin2023repast,miyato2023gta,kong2024eschernet,yi2025egoallo}.
+Notably, attention-level encodings that capture relative SE(3) poses don't require defining a consistent global frame, are compatible with fused attention kernels~\cite{dao2023flashattention}, and have been shown to improve novel view synthesis performance~\cite{miyato2023gta,kong2024eschernet}.
 In the following section, we survey both absolute raymap and relative SE(3) methods for encoding camera geometry for transformers.
-We then propose a new relative encoding method, PRoPE, that represents relationships between more complete camera \textit{frustums} as a relative positional encoding.
+We then propose a new relative encoding method, PRoPE, that encodes relationships between more complete camera \textit{frustums}.